Okay, so we’ve established that I didn’t grow up eating many of the dishes I love now. Of course I do love what I did grow up on.

-- In a large bowl combine the eggs, kefir, oil, sugar and vanilla.
-Add the bitter if using.
-Add flour mixture.
+In a large bowl combine the eggs, kefir, oil, sugar and vanilla.
+Add the bitters if using.
+Add flour mixture to the bowl.
 Mix until all incorporated.

-- Using a large wooden spoon, stir the carrot mixture into the egg and flour mixture, Fold in well.
+Using a large wooden spoon, stir the carrot mixture into the egg and flour mixture, Fold in well.

-- In a stand mixer add the cream cheese, butter, spices and vanilla extract.
+In a stand mixer add the cream cheese, butter, spices and vanilla extract.
 Mix until completely smooth.
 Add the icing sugar 1/2 cup at a time.
 Stop when you have enough or it is sweet enough for your liking.
 If it is too thick use the milk to thin it out.
 Wait until cake is completely cool to ice.
 If preparing a layered cake, why not add a layer of peach or apricot preserves on the first round before adding the icing?
 Makes a lovely addition!

-- I use this recipe but don't stick to the square or rectangular pan for baking.
-I have used 6" or 8" rounds or springform pans, and of course muffin tins.
+I use this recipe but don't always stick to the square or rectangular pan for baking.
+I have used 6" and up to 8" rounds or springform pans, and of course muffin tins.
 Fill the size you want to use appropriately, and if there is leftover batter, fill a mini muffin tin!
 I find that if I use two 7" rounds, there is still enough batter left to fill 8 mini muffin cups.